gperson/angular-test-reporter/README.md

 }
 </pre>

+For more information about the connector and its source code go [here](https://github.com/gperson/atr-connector).

 ## Deploying on Amazon EC2

 Bellow is a brief guide for deploying angular-test-reporter on a EC2 instance, I'm sure this could be improved.